sdcondon/SCFirstOrderLogic/docs/user-guide/getting-started.md

 This is very direct, but obviously far too verbose to be workable.
 So there are a few alternatives.

+### Writing Sentences with SentenceFactory

-**SentenceFactory:** First, we have the `SentenceFactory` static class in the `SentenceCreation` namespace.
+First, we have the `SentenceFactory` static class in the `SentenceCreation` namespace.
 Here's how the example looks with this one:

 ```csharp
 using static SCFirstOrderLogic.SentenceCreation.SentenceFactory;